ShakH00/OMGame/docs/networking/networkingCodeExplanation.md

 - **Why it matters:** Determines when the game is over and declares a winner or tie.

 ### **🔹 closeConnection()**
-- **What it does:** Closes the player’s connection to the server.
+- **What it does:** Closes the account’s connection to the server.
 - **Why it matters:** Prevents lingering connections after the game ends.

 ---

 ## **5. Key Takeaways for Other Teams**
 🔹 This system **relies on a client-server model**, where the server **handles game logic and turn management**, while the clients **send moves and update their displays**.
-🔹 **Turn-based interactions** are enforced, meaning only one player can move at a time.
+🔹 **Turn-based interactions** are enforced, meaning only one account can move at a time.
 🔹 **Game state synchronization** ensures both players see the same board at all times.
 🔹 If you are working on other components, (GUI and Game logic teams), this document provides a **high-level understanding** of how to integrate with the existing system.